isrealei/barilon-projects/Stage 2 – Multi-EC2 Separation/README.md

+# Stage 2 - Multi-EC2 Separation

-This is an extension of the e-voting application that will be deployed on EC2 instances, with each microservice running on a separate EC2 instance.
+This is an extension of the [e-voting application](https://github.com/isrealei/e-voting-applcation) that will be deployed on EC2 instances, with each microservice running on a separate EC2 instance.

+## Overview

+This stage demonstrates the deployment of a three-tier e-voting application across multiple EC2 instances, where each microservice is isolated on its own instance for better scalability and maintainability.

 ## Flow of Execution